Black Eyed, Please: Production

 The couch gag, titled "Film Noir," was created by animator Bill Plympton.
-The homage to 1930s gangsters is the second couch gag drawn by Plympton.
+The homage to 1930s gangsters is the second couch gag drawn by Bill Plympton.
 Director Matthew Schofield was able is sit in on the scoring session with music editor Chris Ledesma for the episode.

 Tina Fey was cast as Ms. Cantwell, Lisa's substitute teacher who does not like her.
 Evolutionary biologist Richard Dawkins appeared as himself.
 He recorded his lines at the studio in California with Dan Castellaneta and was not paid for his appearance.

 Reception

 Critical reception

 Robert David Sullivan of The A.V.
 Club gave the episode a C, saying that although the stories were "not bad," the script was filled out with "an unforgivable number of hacky jokes."

 Teresa Lopez of TV Fanatic gave the episode 4 out of 5 stars.
 She liked the relationship between Homer and Flanders and the dream of Flanders' hell.
 She also enjoyed Lisa's subplot but was disappointed with the reason that the teacher disliked Lisa.

 Rob H. Dawson of TV Equals praised the "long, absurd riff on sports announcers" and wished that its silly tone could have been present throughout the episode.